 No surface mount components

 Unlike most of the new sunface-size analog delays now available, and most larger units with long delay times, the ARDX20 uses vintage style normal-size electronic components that are hand-soldered to the circuit board.
 These are not machine made at a factory like others.
 We also use normal size potentiometers and switches that are hand wired.
 This means that the ARDX20 won't wind up in a landfill if something goes wrong- it can be repaired by anyone, while the factory made, robot-built surface-mount analog delays must usually be replaced if something fails or is damaged by an electrical or mechanical accident.
 We also feel that the normal size components will give you a better sound.
-The resistors may not make much difference, but the capacitors we use are not available in tiny surface-mount versions.
+The resistors may not make a difference, but the capacitors we use are not available in tiny surface-mount versions.
 Someone asked me for a comparison to the MXR Carbon Copy.
 Those are about the best small analog delays, and we sell a lot of them.
 The ARDX20 has quite a bit longer delay time, about 2:00 on ours gives you the 600mS that the MXR has.
 The MXR has more white noise in the background, and the repeats on the MXR are a little harder and harsher due to the extra high end, our repeats are a little softer and smoother, a bit more like the old Japanese analog delays.
 But the ARDX20 has more high end than the old Japanese analog delays.
 We also compared with the Boss DM-2W Waza, which has two settings, for low or high (Custom) delay time.
-In normal mode, it sounds a lot like our ARDX20 in tone and noise, but delay time is short (300mS).
-In Custom (long delay) mode, it goes up to over 800mS and has a very clear sound, not as dark, but has quite a lot more noise, about like an EHX DMM.
+In normal mode, DM2W sounds a lot like our ARDX20 in tone and noise, but delay time is short (300mS).
+In Custom (long delay) mode, it goes up to over 800mS and has a very clear sound, not as dark, but has quite a bit more noise, about like an EHX DMM.
 Why does an analog delay sound so natural?
 One big difference between the sound of digital and analog, is the high frequency decay.
 A